xves/xves/README.md

-- 👋 Hi, I’m @xves
+- 👋 Hi, I'm @xves
-- 👀 I’m interested in ...
+- 👀 I am interested in technology
-- 🌱 I’m currently learning ...
+- 🌱 I'm currently learning Flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I try to collaborate with the world
-- 📫 How to reach me ...
+- 📫 How to reach me -> xves.com.br

 <!---
 xves/xves is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.